 1. Entrepreneurs’ Programme

-The programme offers entrepreneurs grants through the Accelerating Commercialisation fund and Business Growth Grants.
+The programme offers entrepreneurs grants through the Accelerating Commercialisation fund.

 Accelerating Commercialisation Grants offer ventures up to 50% of expenditure on a project, which is capped at $250,000 for commercialisation offices and eligible partner entities, and $1 million for other applicants.